arasgungore/netlist-solver/README.md

 A MATLAB project that uses modified nodal analysis (MNA) algorithm to calculate the node voltages of any analog circuit without dependent sources given in netlist format.
 Added a module which sweeps the resistance of a load resistor, plots power dissipation as a function of load resistance, and finds the resistance value corresponding to maximum power.

+This project was assigned for the Computer Tools for Electrical Engineers (EE 241) course on Fall 2020-21 semester.

 ## Run on terminal